Child Protection Ethos

 Key Principles of Safeguarding and Child Protection

-The general principles, which underpin our work, are those set out in the UN Convention on the Rights of the Child and are enshrined in the Children (Northern Ireland) Order 1995, the Department of Education (Northern Ireland) guidance “Pastoral Care in Schools- Child Protection”(DENI Circular 99/10) and the Area Child Protection Committees’ Regional Policy and Procedures (2005).
+The general principles, which underpin our work, are those set out in the UN Convention on the Rights of the Child and are enshrined in the Children (Northern Ireland) Order 1995, “Co-Operating to Safeguard Children and Young People in Northern Ireland” (DHSSPSNI,2017), the Department of Education (Northern Ireland) guidance “Safeguarding and Child Protection in Schools”: (DENI Circular 2017/04) (updated Sept 19) and the Safeguarding Board for Northern Ireland Core Child Protection Policy and Procedures (2017).

 The following principles form the basis of our Child Protection Policy.

 - the child or young person’s welfare is paramount

 - the voice of the child or young person should be heard

 - parents are supported to exercise parental responsibility and families helped stay together